datamixin/datawork/README.md

 </p>

 ## 🔔 Stay up to date
-Datamixin launched its v1.0.0 on Agustus 1st, 2023.
+Datawork launched its v1.0.0 on Agustus 1st, 2023.
 Lots of new features are coming, and are generally released on a bi-weekly basis.
 Watch updates of this repository to be notified of future updates.

 ## 🔖 License